FUNdamentals (U8 Basic)

 - Start of Play

-6a) At the beginning of a game, choice of halves and the kick-off shall be decided by the toss of a coin.
-The team that wins the toss shall decide which goal to attack in the first half.
-The other team will take the kick-off.
+7a) At the beginning of a game, choice of halves and the kick-off shall be decided by team officials.

-6c) The game shall be started by the referee/coach giving the signal.
+7c) The game shall be started by assigned Game Leader

-6f) For any stoppage not mentioned elsewhere in these rules, the referee/Game Leader shall restart the game by dropping the ball at the place where it was when play was stopped, unless play was stopped in the penalty area.
-In this case, the ball shall be dropped on the penalty-area line at the point nearest to the where the ball was when play was stopped.
+7i) For any stoppage not mentioned elsewhere in these rules, the Game Leader shall restart the game by dropping the ball at the place where it was when play was stopped, unless play was stopped in the penalty area.
+In this case, the ball shall be dropped on the penalty-area line at the point nearest to where the ball was when play was stopped.
 The ball shall be in play as soon as it touches the ground.

-Below is a list of restarts and how the referee will restart the game
+Below is a list of restarts allowed and how the Game Leader on the field will restart the game